 If you enjoy Rugby action the Fox League channel is the place for you, televising every round and all teams Live and ad-break free during play before the grand final.
 With NRL Saturday free to air matches extremely limited during this new season, you may wish to Stream the NRL live using an eligible mobile device through the Foxtel App.

-You may wish to review the Foxtel Sports Combo package which currently has no-lock in contract and is offering the first month free until 30 June*.
+You may wish to review the Foxtel Sports Combo package which currently offers the first 3 months free if trialled by September 17.
 With the Sports Combo you can watch Rugby Live at home, and if you have to be out and about you can stream the NRL free online (grand final excluded) using the Foxtel App within minutes of signing up.

 Super Saturday Players to Watch